Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Application

 Figure \ref{fig:ESP_compare_APP2} displays honest causal inference for a study originally published in \citet{lovenheim_willen_2019}, who investigate the effects of Duty-to-Bargain (DTB) laws in the U.S.~education sector on the employment of female workers.
 In Figure \ref{fig:ESP_APP2}, the original pointwise 95\% confidence intervals suggest that the rollout of DTB laws led to a significant decline in female employment over time, by approximately 1 to 3 percentage points.

-In Figure \ref{fig:ESP_honest_APP2}, we additionally add a supremum-based 95\% simultaneous confidence band in the post-treatment period and an infimum-based 90\% simultaneous confidence band for validating the reference band \eqref{eq:rmtrb_bounds} with $M_\ell=M_u = 0.2$ in the pre-treatment period.
-The reference band cannot be validated due to high variability of data.
-However, it carries the visible downward pre-trend with comparable bandwidth to that of the infimum-based simultaneous confidence band, making itself sufficiently justifiable.
-Using this reference band, we find no statistically significant treatment effect in post-treatment period.
+In Figure \ref{fig:ESP_honest_APP2}, we convert the classical event-study plot into an honest event-study plot by adding a supremum-based $(1-\alpha)\times 100\%$ simultaneous confidence band in the post-treatment period and an infimum-based $(1-2\alpha)\times 100\%$ band in the pre-treatment period to validate the reference band \eqref{eq:rmtrb_bounds} with $M_\ell=M_u = 0.5$ (using $\alpha=0.05$).
+Although the reference band cannot be validated by equivalence testing due to high data variability, it captures the visible downward pre-trend with a width comparable to that of the infimum-based band, providing substantive justification.
+Using this reference band, we detect no statistically significant treatment effect in the post-treatment period.